awaken1988/tools_and_snippets/README.md

 ```
 tas_easyrsa.py add --name mars --config <writen to .ovpn> --config <writen to .ovpn>
 ```

+## tas_http_trigger.py
+Standalone http python server which run script on the local host if the secret is correct

 ## tas_btrfs_*
 These tools help you to create snapshots and sync them with another btrfs partition